-For many LGBTQ youth in America and across the world, coming out can be a life-or-death decision.
+For much of the LGBTQ youth in America, and across the world, coming out can be a life-or-death decision.
 Many teens are denied roofs over their heads for living their identities out loud, or for acknowledging their sexuality at all.
 The struggles and obstacles for these teens can be staggering: They’re assaulted (sexually or otherwise), they’re forced to exchange sex for basic needs like food or clothing, and sometimes they die.

 A study finds that LGBTQ youth are more than twice as likely than their non-LGBTQ peers to experience homelessness.
 The most cited reason for this disproportionate rate in homeless LGBTQ youth is familial rejection due to the young person’s sexual orientation or gender identity.
 These findings emerged from research by Chapin Hall, a group at the University of Chicago using research to suggest policies for helping communities, families and young people.

 “Our study reveals the vulnerability of LGBTQ youth in our country today,” says Bryan Samuels, executive director of Chapin Hall at the University of Chicago.
 “They are at higher risk both before and during their experiences of homelessness.”

 Samuels adds, “Given the evidence that our young people are in harm’s way, we have an obligation to act to protect them.
 Fortunately, our findings point to solutions, too.”

 Not only do LGBTQ youth face a greater risk of experiencing homelessness, but also assault, sex work and early death.

 Chapin Hall’s report, Missed Opportunities: LGBTQ Youth Homelessness in America, is among the first national assessments of the increased risks LGBTQ youth face.
 The report found (their emphasis):